IMPORTANT: IF AN ETHERNET CONVERTER (ETH2020) IS RECEIVED, PLEASE FOLLOW THE INSTRUCTIONS HERE.

 - A 9-pin serial port or a PCI express (PCI-e) X1 slot on the motherboard.

 Option 2: Windows laptop computer and a USB to the serial port converter.
 Windows 10/7 should be able to recognize the converter readily.
-For other Windows systems make sure the driver is properly installed.
-A COM port (serial port) should show up in the “Device Manager” of the computer.
+For other Windows systems, make sure the driver is properly installed.
+A COM port (serial port) should appear in the computer’s “Device Manager”.

 Set up serial ports on a desktop computer

 (Skip if a USB to serial port converter is used)

-Nowadays most computers don’t have 9-pin serial ports in the standard configuration.
+Most computers don’t have 9-pin serial ports in the standard configuration.
 A PCI-E to serial card adaptor needs to be installed.
 We recommend StarTech 2 Port Native PCI Express RS232 Serial Adapter Card with 16550 UART.
 To accommodate the serial adaptor, the computer needs at least one PCI Express X1 adapter slot on the motherboard.
 Check on the manufacturer’s website if a desktop has X1 slots or not before making a purchase.
-If customers get a desktop computer from Landt Instruments, the serial port is already installed.
+The serial port is already installed if customers get a desktop computer from Landt Instruments.

 Once all the hardware is ready, follow the instructions to install the PCI Express RS232 Adapter Card on the computer.
 You may also need to install its driver.
-If the serial ports are ready to use, you can install the software of the battery testers and make connections.
+If the serial ports are ready to use, you can install the battery tester software and make connections.
 The battery test software is able to detect the tester automatically.

 Connect the battery test systems to the computer